 This is a comprehensive course is built around the provided textbook Basic Epidemiology (2nd ed) by R. Bonita, R. Beaglehole, T. Kjellström, and WHO; 2006.
 Academic credit earned is 6 credit hours.
-Sample the INMED learning experience with this 15-minute Free Demo Online Course.
+Sample the INMED learning experience with this 15-minute Free Demo Short Self-Paced Course.

 Filipino children gather for vaccination day

 At the completion of the INMED Epidemiology Course, learners will be able to demonstrate using analysis, case-studies and simulation the:

 - Types of epidemiology studies and their application

 - Basic concepts of biostatistics and their application to research interpretation